Time Machine and Time Capsule replacement

 In aggregate, this means AirPort Time Capsule no longer works for Time Machine.

-But Time Machine still works fine to both local and remote storage.
+But Time Machine still works with both local direct-attached storage, and with remote storage.

 If you want to replace your Time Capsule with more modern remote storage, there are many fine choices.
 Available hardware alternatives include: Ubiquiti UNAS various, Synology NAS, UGREEN NAS, TrueNAS, ZimaOS, a Mac running macOS 11 or later and with sufficient local storage, and various other options (also) supporting Time Machine server exist.